 - 1 turkey (10 to 12 pounds)

 - In a large bowl, combine the first seven ingredients.
 In a small bowl, combine the milk, oil and egg; pour over cornmeal mixture and mix well.
-Pour into a greased 13-in. x 9-in. baking pan.
+Pour into a greased 13x9-in. baking pan.

-- Bake at 350° for 50 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 50 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - Crumble corn bread into a large bowl.
 Add the parsley, poultry seasoning and pepper; toss.
 Combine egg substitute and 3/4 cup butter; add to the corn bread mixture, stirring just until blended.